Shajoshed20/alx-frontend/0x02-CSS_advanced/README.md

 ## Tasks :woman_technologist:

 All tasks can be found each indexed file of the directory, for your perusal.
+Open each for preview.